fbpx

 Who was the first Black female superstar?

-The first Black female superstar is generally regarded as Josephine Baker, who achieved fame in the 1920s as a singer, dancer, and actress, breaking racial barriers in entertainment.
+The first black female superstar is generally regarded as Josephine Baker, who achieved fame in the 1920s as a singer, dancer, and actress, breaking racial barriers in entertainment.

 Who is the oldest black female singer in the United States?